The Loop Bookshelf · 4 volumes · 290 pages

 Every methodology Loop runs is published as a book.
 The operating model, the frameworks, the assessments, the adoption path.
 We publish in full so serious buyers can evaluate how Loop thinks before any sales conversation happens.

-Get the complete bundle (PDF)4 books · all assessments · 1 email
+Browse the full bookshelf4 books · all assessments · read in browser

 Vol. 01QE-2026Edition 4.2 · 84pp